w3c-ccg/vc-status-rl-2020/README.md

 ### Specification Status

-- This specification has been superceeded by [VC Status List 2021](https://w3c-ccg.github.io/vc-status-list-2021) and will no longer be maintained
+- This specification has been superseded by [VC Status List 2021](https://w3c-ccg.github.io/vc-status-list-2021) and will no longer be maintained